SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/web-apps.md

 * Activity Logs collection from [Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-get-started) using our [Azure Event Hubs source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 It is recommended to create a separate source for activity logs.
 If you are already collecting these logs, you can skip this step.
 * Metrics collection using our [HTTP Logs and Metrics source](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/) via Azure Functions deployed using the ARM template.

-You must explicitly enable diagnostic settings for each storage service (blob,queue,table and file) and each storage account that you want to monitor.
+You must explicitly enable diagnostic settings for each web app that you want to monitor.
 You can forward logs to the same event hub provided they satisfy the limitations and permissions as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#destination-limitations).

 When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
-For example: `Azure/Storage/Logs`, `Azure/Storage/Metrics`.
+For example: `Azure/WebApps/Logs`, `Azure/WebApps/Metrics`.

 ### Configure field in field schema
 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Manage Data > Logs > Fields**. <br/>[**New UI**](/docs/get-started/sumo-logic-ui).
 In the top menu select **Configuration**, and then under **Logs** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.